 Marketing technology – often abbreviated in the industry as martech – is quite broad.
 Whether you realize it or not, you’re likely already using it in some capacity.
 This comes as no surprise considering that there were over 8,000 martech solutions on the market as of 2020.
 The question is whether or not you are using it well.

 So, what exactly is marketing technology?
-Martech is any software or other technical tools you use to reach or connect with customers, and manage and measure their interactions and experiences.
+Martech is any software or other technical tool you use to reach or connect with customers, and manage and measure their interactions and experiences.
 The most common example is customer relationship management (CRM) software, which typically contains several components of martech.

 Some of the most popular multifaceted solutions on the market are Hubspot, Salesforce, Zoho, and Microsoft Dynamics 365.
 Standalone martech solutions you’ve probably also heard of include Google Analytics (web analytics), Mailchimp (email marketing), Hootsuite (social media management), and Trello (project management).

 - Evolving consumer behaviors & expectations – The Salesforce study shows that 58% of consumers expect to do more online shopping after the pandemic than before and a staggering 80% of business buyers expect to do more business online.
 It also showed that 69% of consumers say that convenience is more important than brand.
 In fact, according to online software marketplace Capterra, even back in 2018, 65% of millennials preferred to use chatbots as opposed to traditional customer service methods.
 In order to continue to capture business, you will need to meet your customers where they are (online) when they are there (24/7).